cedric66/cks-exam-scenarios/apparmor-profile/step1/step.md

 * image: `busybox`
 * command: `sleep 1d`

-You will need to apply the profile to a Pod and verify that the container cannot perform any write operations.
-Apply the necessary securityContext for this.
-After deployed, test it in the container and do some writa operations.
+You will need to apply the apparmor profile to the Pod and verify that the container cannot perform any write operations.

 <details>